Cresswell Park, Blackheath Village, London SE3

 During the Second World War an oil bomb destroyed St Mary’s Hall, while the church and other buildings suffered only minor damage.
 In 1955 the Hall was rebuilt and formally opened on 22 December.
 In the 1960s the basement of Park House was converted into offices for the Catholic Marriage Advisory Council Centre.
 Fr Charles Jones had the two bells in the tower repaired and they were blessed by Archbishop Cowderoy, who himself had been baptised at Blackheath in 1914.

-From 1965 to 1969 Monsignor Alan Clark D.D. was the parish priest, until he was elevated to Titular Bishop of Elmham in the diocese of Northampton (and later Bishop of East Anglia).
-His successor, Monsignor Charles Henderson, Chancellor and Vicar General of the Diocese (later Auxiliary Bishop of Southwark), undertook urgent repairs to the church, organ and other property.
+From 1965 to 1969 Mgr Alan Clark was the parish priest, until he was elevated to Titular Bishop of Elmham in the Diocese of Northampton (and later Bishop of East Anglia).
+His successor, Mgr Charles Henderson, Chancellor and Vicar General of the Diocese (later Auxiliary Bishop of Southwark), undertook urgent repairs to the church, organ and other property.
 The orphanage had closed some years previously and in the early 1970s its buildings were converted to offices.

 In the 1970s the Sacred Heart Convent erected a new building with attached chapel to the east of the Cedars.
 As part of the alterations and building work, a timber and glass lobby became redundant and was offered to the church at Blackheath where it was subsequently installed at the west end.
 In 1978 an organ built in Germany was installed on the loft.
 (A description published in the Tablet of 27 June 1891 mentions an organ chamber; however, it is not clear where this was located.)